McGillX/edx_data_research/README.md

 Process Overview
 ------
+Before starting the setup consult with edX to setup keys and credentials for data transfer

 1. edX Data Download and Decryption
 2. Populating Mongo Databases
  1. Import of SQL, Mongo and JSON files